-This sculpture was moved to Florence from Villa Medici in Rome, together with the statues in the Medici Niobe Group, in 1770.
-Since their arrival in Florence, the Apollino has always remained in Buontalenti’s Tribuna, where a singular accident occurred around 1840: a painting fell on it and sculptor Lorenzo Bartolini was charged with restoring it.
-The right hand is also a modern reintegration, as is the left arm from below the elbow, part of the base, the nose and the hair.
+This sculpture was moved to Florence from Villa Medici in Rome, together with the statues of the Medici Niobe Group, in 1770.
+Since its arrival in Florence, the Apollino has always remained in the Tribuna by Buontalenti, where a singular accident occurred around 1840: a painting fell on it and sculptor Lorenzo Bartolini was charged with restoring it.
+The right hand is also a modern reintegration, as well as the left arm from below the elbow, part of the base, the nose and the hair.

 The sinuous pose of the figure has been recognised as a characteristic of Praxiteles’ work: and it is not by chance that it can be seen in another of his works, perhaps the most copied statue in the ancient world, the famous Aphrodite of Knidos, also in the Tribuna, in the famous variation known as the Medici Venus.

 3D Model realized in collaboration with Indiana University.
 Visit https://www.digitalsculpture-uffizi.org/